DanielJMoser/ObsidianVault/02-Areas/MCI/Knowledge Base/structural_concept.md

 - **App Preferences**
   - Switch between themes
   - Language settings
-  - Data usage controls
+  - Data usage controls    WHAT IS MEANT BY THAT?
-  - Accessibility options
+  - Accessibility options    NOT A FEATURE, UNFORTUNATELY.

 ---